 The company now has 800 agents with offices in five states, and Lolli claims to be worth $75 million.
 This also isn’t his firm’s first run-in with regulators.

-The AG’s office in 2016 fined Rapid Realty’s Bed-Stuy office for refusing to help New Yorkers on housing vouchers find apartments.
-The owner of that office, Raymond “Ricco” Ruiz, is a defendant in the lawsuit filed by franchisees, as is Lolli and company COO Carlos Angelucci.
+The AG’s office in 2016 fined Rapid Realty’s Bed-Stuy office, owned by Raymond “Ricco” Ruiz, for refusing to help New Yorkers on housing vouchers find apartments.